py-why/dowhy/docs/source/user_guide/modeling_gcm/customizing_model_assignment.rst

 For the non-root node Y, let's use an additive noise model (ANM), represented by the :class:`~dowhy.gcm.causal_mechanisms.AdditiveNoiseModel` class.
 It has a structural assignment of the form: :math:`Y := f(X) + N`.
-Here, f is a deterministic prediction function, whereas N is a noise term.
+Here, :math:`f` is a deterministic prediction function, whereas :math:`N` is a noise term.
 Let's put all of this together:

 >>> causal_model.set_causal_mechanism('Y',
 >>>                                   gcm.AdditiveNoiseModel(prediction_model=gcm.ml.create_linear_regressor(),